-Sierra Oncology is a clinical stage drug development company advancing targeted therapeutics for the treatment of patients with cancer.
-We are an ambitious oncology-focused company, oriented towards achieving the successful registration and commercialization of our product candidates.
-We have a world-class management team with a proven track record of success in oncology drug development and we are advancing an emerging pipeline of next generation therapies that target the DNA Damage Response (DDR) network.
+Sierra Oncology is a clinical stage drug development company advancing targeted therapeutics for the treatment of patients with unmet medical needs in hematology and oncology.
+We are an ambitious company, oriented towards achieving the successful registration and commercialization of our product candidates.
+We have a highly experienced management team with a proven track record of success in drug development and we are advancing an emerging pipeline of targeted therapies in hematology and the DNA Damage Response (DDR) Network.

-Chk1 is also believed to facilitate tumor cell resistance to chemotherapy or radiation-induced DNA damage and, as such, the combination of SRA737 with these standards-of-care may provide synergistic anti-tumor activity, consistent with findings in preclinical oncology models.
+The combination of SRA737 with other modalities, such as other agents that target the DDR network and immuno-oncology agents, may also provide synergistic anti-tumor activity via a variety of potential biological mechanisms.
 Importantly, the oral bioavailability of SRA737 may afford greater dosing flexibility for both monotherapy and combination therapy settings than is possible with intravenously administered agents.

 Sierra Oncology retains the global commercialization rights to both SRA737 and SRA141.